 If you’re a VAT-registered business you must add VAT to your prices.
-You also need to issue VAT invoices to customers so they know the amount of VAT being added to the bill and the total cost.
+You also need to issue VAT invoices to customers.

 Let’s take a look at the maths and requirements of both.

 How to add VAT to prices

 There’s a very simple formula for each VAT rate.
 You multiply your price by 1.05 for a 5% VAT rate, by 1.20 for a 20% VAT rate, or leave the price as is for a 0% VAT rate.